Magisk-Modules-Alt-Repo/HideNavBar/README.md

 - All Custom ROMs who made my module an official feature in their ROM (AOSIP, Havoc & etc)

 ## Changelog
+### v26.0
+- Initial Taskbar support (currently only works on Pixel Launcher and device's who's stock launcher's package name is com.android.launcher3)
+- Add disclaimer for KernelSU users about the need to add SystemUI to the root list (making sure the unmount module option is not enabled)

 ### v25.0
 - Fixed the module not working on A14 QPR2
 - Fixed the issue where the keyboard bar was overlaying the keyboard on A14 (this fix may cause the hide keyboard buttons option to not work)